LuviKunG/LuviKunG/README.md

 ### [LuviConsole for Godot](https://github.com/LuviKunG/GodotLuviConsole)

-- light-weighted console for Godot Engine.
+- Lightweight console for Godot Engine.
-- Able to use in-game and editor.
+- Usable in-game and in the editor.
-- Able to create custom commands and execute in-game.
+- Allows you to create custom commands and execute them in-game.

 ## Tools for Unity

 ### [LuviTools](https://github.com/LuviKunG/LuviTools)

-- Various C# Scripts for Unity Engine that helps you to develop the game easier.
+- Various C# scripts for Unity Engine that help you develop games more easily.
-- Some scripts may obsolete or dreprecated.
+- Some scripts may be obsolete or deprecated.

 ### [Custom Transform Inspector](https://github.com/LuviKunG/CustomTransformInspector)

-- Custom a transform inspector in Unity Engine that includes reset position, rotation and scales.
+- Customizes the transform inspector in Unity Engine to include resetting position, rotation, and scale.

 ### [Scene Menu Window](https://github.com/LuviKunG/SceneMenuWindow)

-- Easier to change scene or access scene.
+- Makes it easier to change or access scenes.
-- Ordering scenes in Build Settings and just open the window and click the scene you want to edit in editor to open it.
+- Allows you to order scenes in Build Settings; just open the window and click the scene you want to edit in the editor to open it.

 ### [Scripting Define Symbol Window](https://github.com/LuviKunG/ScriptDefineSymbolsEditor)

-- Easier to editing Scripting Define Symbol.
+- Simplifies editing Scripting Define Symbols.
-- Able to add, remove and reorder of SDS syntax.
+- Allows you to add, remove, and reorder SDS syntax.
-- Deprecated for Unity 2021 or newer version because Unity already include this feature into editor in Player Preference.
+- Deprecated for Unity 2021 or newer because Unity already includes this feature in the Player Preferences editor.

 ### [Graphic Shader Window](https://github.com/LuviKunG/GraphicShaders)

-- Easier to check list of shader that will includes in build.
+- Makes it easier to check the list of shaders that will be included in the build.
-- Contains feature of duplication checking and reordering shaders list.
+- Includes features such as duplicate checking and reordering of the shader list.

 ### [Animation Event Viewer](https://github.com/LuviKunG/AnimationEventViewer)

-- Easier to view all events that implemented in animation asset files.
+- Makes it easier to view all events implemented in animation asset files.
-- Preview all AnimationEvent and types.
+- Previews all AnimationEvents and their types.

 ### [LuviConsole](https://github.com/LuviKunG/LuviConsole)

-- A Console GUI that previews all logs, warnings and errors and able to custom your input commands for calling your scripts that implemented in any instances or static classes.
+- A console GUI that previews all logs, warnings, and errors, and allows you to customize input commands to call scripts implemented in any instances or static classes.
-- Using Unity IMGUI.
+- Uses Unity IMGUI.
-- Latest update for using in Unity newer version.
+- Updated for use in newer versions of Unity.

 ## Build Pipeline for Unity

-- All Build Pipline has feature to select export build location and will remember the last location you selected.
+- All build pipelines feature the ability to select an export build location, and they will remember the last location you selected.
-- Able to change build location everytime.
+- Allows you to change the build location every time.
-- Able to set build format name.
+- Allows you to set the build format name.
-- One click and GO Build, just take your time, off from chair and go take some coffee and let Build Pipeline handle build process.
+- With one click, the build pipeline takes over so you can take a break, grab some coffee, and let it handle the build process.

 ### [Build Pipeline for WebGL](https://github.com/LuviKunG/BuildPipelineWebGL)

-- Strip mobile warning for WebGL usage in mobile platform.
+- Strips mobile warnings for WebGL usage on mobile platforms.
-- Adjust memory size for WebAssembly.
+- Adjusts memory size for WebAssembly.
-- Adjust linker target.
+- Adjusts linker target.
-- Adjust compression.
+- Adjusts compression.
-- Adjest WASM streaming.
+- Adjusts WASM streaming.

 ### [Build Pipeline for iOS](https://github.com/LuviKunG/BuildPipelineIOS)

-- Adjust info.plist such as permissions.
+- Adjusts the info.plist file, including permissions.

 ### [Build Pipeline for Android](https://github.com/LuviKunG/BuildPipelineAndroid)

-- Storing key and password for easier to rebuild everytime (but not recommended, just for quick build!).
+- Stores keys and passwords for quicker rebuilds (not recommended for production, just for quick builds).

 ## Coming Soon!